ushahidi/sucka/README.md

 If your test fails, then something is wrong with your `sucka`.
 Fix it and run the test again.

-And that's it.
 Experienced programmers should find this fairly straightforward.
 If you have less experience with JavaScript you should be able to get away mostly with copy/paste.
 However if you run into problems please contact us.

 Once your tests pass we'll incorporate your `sucka` into the application.
 You can let us know you've finished with a "pull request".
 This is common practice for projects managed on GitHub.
 If you're not familiar with how this works, here are the steps.